Approximate Tree Decompositions of Planar Graphs in Linear Time: Abstract

-Many algorithms have been developed for $\mathrm{NP}$-hard problems on graphs with \fk{small} treewidth $k$. \ttt{For} example, all problems that are expressable in linear extended monadic second order can be solved in linear time on graphs of bounded \ttt{treewidth}.
-It turns out that the bottleneck of many \ttt{algorithms for $\mathrm{NP}$-hard problems} is the computation of a tree decomposition of width $O(k)$.
+Many algorithms have been developed for $\mathrm{NP}$-hard problems on graphs with small treewidth $k$.
+For example, all problems that are expressible in linear extended monadic second order can be solved in linear time on graphs of bounded treewidth.
+It turns out that the bottleneck of many algorithms for $\mathrm{NP}$-hard problems is the computation of a tree decomposition of width $O(k)$.
 In particular, by the bidimensional theory, there are many linear extended monadic second order problems that can be solved on $n$-vertex planar graphs with treewidth $k$ in a time linear in $n$ and subexponential in $k$ if a tree decomposition of width $O(k)$ can be found in such a time.

 We present the first algorithm that, on $n$-vertex planar graphs with treewidth $k$, finds a tree decomposition of width $O(k)$ in such a time.
-In more detail, our algorithm has a running time of $O(n k^{3}\log k)$.
-The previous best algorithm with a running time subexponential in $k$ was the algorithm of Gu and Tamaki \yy{\cite{GuT09} with a running time of \ttt{$O(n^{1+\epsilon}\log n)$ and an approximation ratio $1.5+1/\epsilon$ for any $\epsilon>0$}}.
-The running time of our algorithm is also better than the running time of $O(f(k) \cdot n \log n)$ of Reed's algorithm \cite{Ree92} for general graphs, where $f$ is a function exponential in $k$.\\
+In more detail, our algorithm has a running time of $O(n k^{2}\log k)$.
+We show the result as a special case of a result concerning so-called weighted treewidth of weighted graphs.